daviddiener/daviddiener_hugo/content/posts/automating_api_docs/index.md

 p2o .\Odyssey.postman_collection.json -f .\static\odyssey_api\odyssey_api.yml -o options.json
 ```

-- p2o: This invokes the P20 tool for the conversion.
-- .<path to your Postman collection>.postman_collection.json: Replace this with the actual location of your exported Postman collection file.
-- -f <output file path>: Specify the desired location and filename for the generated OAS file.
+- -f \<output file path>: Specify the desired location and filename for the generated OAS file.
-- -o options.json: While not strictly required, this option allows you to provide additional configuration for the conversion process (refer to the P20 documentation for details).
+- -o options.json: While not strictly required, this option allows you to provide additional configuration for the conversion process (refer to the p2o documentation for details).

 4. **Setup Redoc**: Finally, we'll integrate Redoc into your web application to present the generated OAS in a user-friendly and interactive format.
 Here's a code snippet demonstrating how to embed Redoc in your HTML: